harshbshah/about/README.md

 # About Harsh
-## this repo will represnt Harsh's work
+## this repo will represent Harsh's work